 Vintage Bathroom Fixtures

-Her bath is a luxurious retreat contrasting classic tilework and fixtures with vintage lighting and saturated color.
-The centerpiece of the room is the oval Jacuzzi tub with stunning chandelier overhead.
-Tile, counters and flooring are crema marfil marble with honey onyx accents.
-Wall color is amethyst with an accent wall of metallic cool bronze.
-Photo by David Duncan Livingston
+The master bathroom is a luxurious retreat contrasting classic tilework and fixtures with vintage lighting and saturated color.
+Tile, countertops and flooring are crema marfil marble with honey onyx accents, while amethyst wall color bring feminine charm to the space.

 Vintage bathroom fixtures can enliven the visual interest of any bath space, especially those with a retro or traditional design approach.

 The first thing to decide if you're considering vintage bathroom fixtures is whether you want to source them as true period pieces, or if replicas of vintage styles will do.
 In general, the replica route will cost less, but if authenticity is important, there are many local, national and online retailers of vintage fixtures you can explore.

 Body sprays, rain showerheads and hand showers will give a bath loyalist a reason to stand up and relish the latest in shower fixtures.
 The master shower is gaining more square footage in the overall bathroom floor plan it's a shower room, not a stall.
 And the area is completely tiled and often features a bench and nooks for storing soaps and towels.
 Image courtesy of Lori Carroll & Associates

 Double vanities gain storage and give him and her some personal space when a tall cabinet is installed between the two bathroom sinks.
 Outlets installed inside drawers and doors mean appliances can be plugged in and ready to use, yet concealed to avoid cluttering the countertop.
 Image courtesy of Collaborative Design Architects